SMByC/CCD-Plugin/Readme.md

 The plugin needs to work:

 - Google Earth Engine [plugin](https://gee-community.github.io/qgis-earthengine-plugin/ ): The user needs to have this plugin installed and an active Google Earth Engine (EE) account.
-- PyCCD, numpy, scipy, scikit-learn and ploty.
-These packages are included in the all-in-one zip prepared by each OS: *CCD_Plugin_Windows.zip*, *CCD_Plugin_Linux.zip* and *CCD_Plugin_MacOS.zip* available in the [releases](https://github.com/SMByC/AcATaMa/releases) section.
-The user needs to (re)install the plugin from "Install from zip" in Qgis.
+- PyCCD, Scikit-learn and Plotly.
+The plugin install automatically these additional libraries by each OS and Python version.

+> *Note:*
+    This plugin does not work in very old Qgis versions and only for 64bit systems.
+For uninstall/update in Windows, due to some dlls, you must first deactivate, restart Qgis and finally uninstall, update or reinstall.

 ## About us